Ministry of Service

 Most people realize the work of Volunteers of America is a ministry, but few know that we are also a church.

-We don’t have services or sacraments on any regular basis.
+We only have two services a year.
 We don’t keep a membership roll and our preaching is done in small groups and one-on-one sessions instead of from a pulpit.
 But our commitment to the teachings and example of Jesus goes back to our founding.

 In the first year, they founded 140 posts.
 Each had a meeting house for daily worship services that doubled as a soup kitchen and venue for whatever other services were offered.
 In many cases, the volunteers often slept in the buildings.